 If you love to take photos of your dog as much as I do, then you definitely want to seek out some of the amazing murals around Asheville.
 My best recommendation is to head down to the River Arts District where you can find colorful walls and the Beware Of Dog mural (that one gets changed every now and then, so it might be different now!).
 You can also take your dog into many of the galleries in this neighborhood.

-If you drive from the River Arts District towards the dog park I mention above, you’ll also pass through an industrial area on Lyman Street that has a ton of murals!
-Park you car and walk around to take some cool photos.
+If you drive from the River Arts District towards the dog park I mentioned above, you’ll also pass through an industrial area on Lyman Street that has a ton of murals!
+Park your car and walk around to take some cool photos.
 I saw a bunch of other people doing it, so it’s definitely a “thing.”